hossein-zare/react-native-dropdown-picker/README.md

 ```

 #### zIndex conflicts
-A lot of uses use the `containerStyle` property to style the picker which results in unexpected behaviors like untouchable scrollviews.
+A lot of users use the `containerStyle` property to style the picker which results in unexpected behaviors like untouchable scrollviews.

 The `style` and `dropDownStyle` properties must be used instead.